SkillRouter: Skill Routing for LLM Agents at Scale: Abstract

 \section{Abstract}

 Reusable skills let LLM agents package task-specific procedures, tool affordances, and execution guidance into modular building blocks.
 As skill ecosystems grow to tens of thousands of entries, exposing every skill at inference time becomes infeasible.
 This creates a skill-routing problem: given a user task, the system must identify relevant skills before downstream planning or execution.
 Existing agent stacks often rely on progressive disclosure, exposing only skill names and descriptions while hiding the full implementation body.
 We examine this design choice on a SkillsBench-derived benchmark with approximately 80K candidate skills, targeting the practically important setting of large skill registries with heavy overlap.
-Across representative sparse, dense, and reranking baselines on this setting, hiding the skill body causes a 31--44 percentage point drop in routing accuracy, showing that full skill text is a critical routing signal in this setting rather than a minor metadata refinement.
-Motivated by this finding, we present \skillrouter\footnote{\url{https://github.com/zhengyanzhao1997/SkillRouter}}, a compact 1.2B full-text retrieve-and-rerank pipeline. \skillrouter achieves 74.0\% Hit@1 on our benchmark---the strongest average top-1 routing performance among the baselines we evaluate---while using 13$\times$ fewer parameters and running 5.8$\times$ faster than the strongest base pipeline.
+Across representative dense and reranking baselines on this setting, hiding the skill body causes a 37--44 percentage point drop in routing accuracy.
+Stronger controls show that the missing signal is body-resident rather than a simple length artifact: body-distilled descriptions recover part of the gap, but remain 7--21 points below direct all-field routing, while a metadata-only encoder trained with the same data remains 14.0 points below its all-field counterpart.
+Motivated by this finding, we present \skillrouter, a compact 1.2B body-aware retrieve-and-rerank pipeline. \skillrouter achieves 74.0\% Hit@1 on our benchmark---the strongest average top-1 routing performance among the baselines we evaluate---while using 13$\times$ fewer parameters and running 5.8$\times$ faster than the strongest base pipeline.
 The ranking gains further generalize to a supplementary benchmark independently constructed from three skill sources.
 In a complementary end-to-end study across four coding agents, routing gains transfer to improved task success, with larger gains for more capable agents.